Coded Soul

 Coded Soul (Note: Known in Japan as (Coded Soul -受け継がれしイデア-, Coded Soul: Uketsugareshi Idea).) is a 2008 action role-playing game developed by Gaia and published by Sony Computer Entertainment for the PlayStation Portable.
 Initially released only in Japan, it was Gaia's final game to be published by Sony as well as their final game to be on a PlayStation console.

-The game was re-released digitally on June 20, 2023 as an emulated classic for PlayStation 4 and PlayStation 5; it was released outside Japan for the first time.
+The game was re-released digitally on June 20, 2023 as an emulated classic for PlayStation 4 and PlayStation 5 in Chinese; marking its release outside Japan for the first time.

 Gameplay

 Gameplay in Coded Soul revolves around Jay's exploration of the randomly generated dungeons of Idea.
 You're limited in the amount of time you can spend in the world, with your time limit replenished only by reaching key check points.
 Along the way, you face off against beasts using an action-oriented battle system.
 The game also has the Okada staples like a weapon and item synthesis system and a "Karma" system through which you make your monsters learn new skills.
 Connectivity with Folklore is included due to Gaia assisting on that game's development, with various enemies from Folklore appearing in the game.